 In response, though, Dr John Faithfull, a petrologist at the University of Glasgow, tweeted the following, below.

-Again, the process is possible, but it's not clear if that's what produced the olivine on this particular occasion.
+Again, the process is possible in one form or another, but it's not clear if they are responsible for producing the olivine on this particular occasion.
 We'll keep you updated if something definitive comes in!